 R-v-M and Others (June 2019)

-Successful appeal against sentence: the Court of Appeal reduced by half an extended sentence of 34 years’ imprisonment, quashed the extended sentence and replaced it with a determinate custodial sentence.
+Successful appeal against an extended sentence of 34 years’ imprisonment: the Court of Appeal reduced the sentence by half, quashed the extended sentence, and replaced it with a determinate custodial sentence.

 R-v- CB (August 2017)

-Privately instructed in this unusual case involving a 24 year-old-Defendant of Roma ethnicity accused of rape of a child, the child in question, aged 12, was his wife.
+Test case involving a 24 year-old-Defendant of Roma ethnicity convicted of rape of a child, the child in question, aged 12, was his wife.